Course Leaders 2020-21

 Sean W. Agriss – Assistant Professor, Eastern Washington University; Director of Secondary English Education; Running Start in the High School Faculty Director for English Specialization: Pedagogy, Teaching Methods, Cultural Studies, and Social Theory Biography: PhD in Education with emphasis in Cultural Studies and Social Thought, Washington State University, Pullman, Washington, July 2011 Master of Arts in Liberal Arts, St. John’s College Graduate Institute, Santa Fe, New Mexico, 2003 Bachelor of Science in English Education, Indiana University of Pennsylvania, Indiana, Pennsylvania, 2000.

 Stephanie King – Stephanie is currently an English teacher at Granger High School in the lower Yakima Valley town of Granger.
-She teaches University of Washington in the High School English 131/111, English 12, Bridge to College ELA, and Collection of Evidence.
-Stephanie is National Board Certified and holds a Masters in Education.
-She also coaches the varsity and middle school girls’ soccer teams, is the adviser for National Honor Society, A.S.B., the Class of 2018, and is a National Boards Ambassador.
+She teaches University of Washington in the High School English 131/111, English 12, Bridge to College ELA, and Senior Capstone.
+Stephanie is National Board Certified and has her Masters in Education.

 Other Bridge to College English Course Leaders (pictures and/or bios pending):